Radical Innovation & Long-Term Investment

-The Prize is open to academics in across all disciplines whose nominations are shortlisted and judged by our specially appointed Panmure House Prize Panel.
+The Prize is open to academics in and across all disciplines whose nominations are shortlisted and judged by our specially appointed Panmure House Prize Panel.
 The Prize is administrated in partnership with FCLTGlobal, and supported by Baillie Gifford.

 Prize winners utilise the award to conduct research from their home institution, working to publicise and publish their findings widely within peer-reviewed journals, national and international press, as well as curating first-look updates and interactive sessions here on the Panmure House website.

 Tag us using #PanmureHousePrize & #AdamSmithHouse